gabrielallenn/gabrielallenn/README.md

 - 👋 Hola!
 Soy Gabrielallenn
-- 👀 Soy un Programador Junior
+- 👀 Soy un Programador Principiante
 - 🌱 Estudio Ingenieria Informatica
-- 💞️ Me encanta colaborar con Proyectos Informaticos...
-- 📫 Graziasss...
+- 📫 Graciassss...

 <!---
 gabrielallenn/gabrielallenn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.